 Sudhir Valia became a member of the Taro Board in September 2010.
-Mr. Valia joined Sun Pharma as a director in January 1994 and has been a full-time director since his appointment in April 1994.
+Mr. Valia joined Sun Pharma as a director in January 1994 and was a whole-time director until May 2019.
+He is now a non-executive director of Sun Pharma.
 Mr. Valia is the recipient of the CNBC TV 18's CFO Awards for best performing CFO in the Pharma/Healthcare sector in 2012, 2009 and 2006.
 He also received the "Adivasi Sevak Puraskar" award from the Government of Maharashtra in 2008-2009.
 Prior to joining Sun Pharma, Mr. Valia was a chartered accountant in private practice.
 Mr. Valia is a Director of various companies, including Shantilal Shanghvi Foundation and Sun Pharma Advanced Research Company Ltd. Mr. Valia is a qualified chartered accountant in India.